 But as we explained, if you’re relying exclusively on email, you’re probably only reaching a small fraction of your customers.
 Direct mail, on the other hand, lets you reach nearly all of them.

 And PostPilot makes it easy to create automated winback campaigns.
 To get lapsed subscribers back into line, simply create a segment of customers who don’t renew within a certain amount of time.
 You can use the same approach to canceled subscriptions, sending a postcard that includes an offer to entice them back.

 Just as your subscriber portal should look like your main ecommerce site, your direct mail campaigns should be consistent with your online experience.
 Use the same colors, typefaces, and feel as you do for your website, emails, and ads—otherwise you risk confusing and alienating your customers.

-You can also directly bridge the online and offline experiences with QR codes.
+You can also directly bridge the online and offline experiences with dynamic QR codes.
 Adding a code to each postcard literally makes it a snap for customers to start a new subscription or resubscribe.
 With these reusable QR codes, you can track your customer KPIs to improve the customer experience and target similar audiences to expand your reach.

 Adopt direct-mail best practices

 If you’ve never worked with postcard marketing before, it can seem like a daunting prospect—a whole new world.
 But that’s actually not the case; your team probably already has the resources to create successful campaigns.